Mahim03/Proposed-Legal-Reform/README.md

 In the digital age, cybersecurity has become a crucial pillar of national security, economic stability, and individual privacy.
 Bangladesh, a rapidly digitizing country, faces increasing cyber threats with its growing dependence on digital infrastructure.
 This assignment explores the need for legal reform in the cyber domain by evaluating global best practices and recommending a resilient legal framework tailored to Bangladesh’s context.

 **Current State of Cyber Law in Bangladesh**

+ICTAct 2006

+ • To prevent cybercrimes and regulates e-commerce.
+ • Maximum 10 years of imprisonment/penalty of up to 10 million taka/both.

+Digital Security Act 2018

+ • To prevent the spread of racism, sectarianism, extremism, terrorist propaganda, hatred against religious or ethnic minorities through social media, print media, or any other electronic media.
+ • Any content of Pornographic or other inappropriate: fine or imprisonment.

 Bangladesh’s primary cyber law, the Information and Communication Technology (ICT) Act 2006, and its successor, the Digital Security Act 2018, have drawn both local and international criticism for vague definitions, insufficient protection of digital rights, and potential misuse.